-- Although this workshop is very popular with Transition Year students, it is suitable for all secondary school classes, and we are happy to deliver it to any class upon request.
+Content that is suitable for all second level students.
+Although our workshops are very popular with Transition Years, we have material suitable for all secondary school classes, and we are happy to deliver it to any class upon request.

-- Our workshops are completely FREE and are available both online and in person.
+- A FREE service with workshops that are available both online and in person.

 Improving dog welfare is our ultimate goal, and our workshops are designed to broaden students' perceptions of what exactly good welfare is, and how we can measure it.
 This is achieved by developing communication, co-operation, building confidence and self-esteem, whilst encouraging responsibility and respectful debate.

 We do insist that teachers are present while we conduct our workshops, but don’t worry, we guarantee our content is useful and interesting for both pupils and teachers.

 If you are interested in booking our Ethics workshop for your secondary school students, contact your local Education and Community Officer today.